How Food and Nutrition May Support Respiratory Health

 Physical activity, diet, and environmental exposure all affect airway inflammation and mucus production.
 Reducing processed foods, refined sugar, and excessive dairy while increasing plant-based foods can help improve respiratory health.

-Daily Recommendations
+Daily Recommendations for Asthma Management

 • Avoid dairy and sugary drinks.